gemhunter178/BenitoiteBot/README.md

 Once that is done, hit the 'Create' button.

 An application should have been created. to find the `CLIENT_ID`, click the 'Manage' button of the newly made application and it should be be in a filed named 'Client ID'.

+To get the `CLIENT_SECRET` one should be provided under the Client Secret section of the same page.
+If one is not present, click the 'new secret' button.

 To get an OAuth token, one can use the URL provided in 'OAuth implicit code flow' from [this Twitch devlopers page](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth):
 ```